CivicActions/security-policy/tools.md

 ## Disk Encryption and Storage Management

 Most modern disks (and SSDs) have self-encrypting drive (SED) technology built in.
 CivicActions highly recommends SSDs for their increased speed and the hardware-based encryption (self-encrypting drive or "SED" technology) that will protect the drive when the machine is off.
 This is particularly important for laptops that can be easily stolen.
 When you buy a new disk or configure a new laptop, turn on the disk encryption.
 Some of CivicActions' clients will demand it.
+(Contact your product manager to see if you are eligble for a hard disk rebate.)

+### Software Disk Encryption

+If you haven't set up your hard drive with hardware encryption, there are software alternatives that you can use until you get yourself a new drive.
+Note that these methods incur a small performance penalty with respect to hardware encryption, but they are relatively quick and easy to set up.

+#### Mac OSX: FileVault 2

+Open System Preferences, click on the Security & Privacy icon, and switch to the FileVault tab.
+If you see a button that says "Turn Off FileVault..." then congratulations, your disk is already encrypted.
+Otherwise, click the lock icon in the bottom left so you can make changes, and click "Turn On FileVault...".
+Google "Filevault" for more information.

+#### Windows: BitLocker or DiskCryptor

+To see if BitLocker is supported on your version of Windows, open up Windows Explorer, right-click on C drive, and see if you have a "Turn on BitLocker" option (if you see a "Manage BitLocker" option, then congratulations, your disk is already encrypted.)
+If you don't have BitLocker available, google the open source DiskCryptor.

+#### GNU/Linux: use the hardware

+Unline Mac and Windows, you can only encrypt your drive during system installation.
+Might as well buy a new SSD...

 ### Backups